StackStorm/st2contrib/README.md

 Name | Description
 ---- | -----------
-article_search | This action searches through articles that may be related to a user query create_message | Create a new message under a specific conversation get_conversations | This action looks through open re:amaze issues and reports back status
+article_create | This action creates a specific article given article name (called 'slug' in reamaze).
+You can optionally provide a topic to place article under. article_get | This action gets a specific article given article name (called 'slug' in reamaze). article_search | This action searches through articles that may be related to a user query article_update | This action updates a specific article given article name (called 'slug' in reamaze). create_message | Create a new message under a specific conversation get_conversations | This action looks through open re:amaze issues and reports back status